-Advanced, untreated gum disease degrades the tissues and bone structures surrounding the teeth and eventually causes tooth loss.
+Advanced, untreated gum disease damages the gum and bone structures surrounding the teeth and can eventually causes tooth loss.
 But the effects of gum disease can be felt well beyond the mouth and jaw.
 Research links gum disease to a variety of systemic conditions that affect overall health, including heart disease, diabetes, and osteoporosis.
-We refer to this as the mouth-body connection.
+We refer to this as the "mouth-body connection."

 In some cases gum disease can cause problems in other parts of the body, while in other instances conditions seemingly unrelated to the mouth can contribute to the development or advancement of gum disease.

 It's important to let us know about any illnesses or conditions you are experiencing.
 An awareness of difficulties outside your mouth can help us treat certain problems related to your teeth and gums.
 In turn, we may be able to identify diseases affecting other areas of your body based on the symptoms we observe inside your mouth.
 Following is a list of conditions known to be related to gum disease.

 If you have diabetes, it is especially important to take good care of your teeth and gums, as gum disease and diabetes can affect each other adversely.
 Diabetes can disrupt the immune system's ability to fight infection, making people with diabetes more susceptible to gum disease, which is essentially an infection of the tissue surrounding the teeth.
 And advanced gum disease can boost the level of blood sugar in the body, further complicating diabetes.